aidantwoods/go-paseto/README.md

 ## Version 4
 Version 4 is fully supported.
 ## Version 3
-Version 3 supports only local mode (so far).
+Version 3 is fully supported.
 ## Version 2
 Version 2 is fully supported.